elmjonas/ACDB/database_v2/README.md

 ### USING YOUR OWN PYTHON SCRIPT

-First, setup your python environment (step 1-3 above).
+Theoretically, you can use only your own python but I really recommend to setup your python environment via JKCS (step 1-3 above).
 Then run:
   > JKpython

-After activating the correct python environment (e.g., with JKpython), use python to analyse/use the data:
+After activating the correct python environment, use python to analyse/use the data:
    > $USER/: python

    > import pandas as pd